YOUR CART

 Rounds – 6 round Swiss where the winner of each game is the first to bear off all pieces (no doubling cube, i.e. 1pt games).

-Ruleset – Draws possible: if the second player (Black) manages to bear off all pieces in the final turn after White has already done so, the game is drawn with both players scoring 1/2 point in the tournament.
-The winner of the game will receive 1 tournament point regardless of the win outcome of the game.
+Ruleset – The winner of the game scores 1 tournament point.
+Draws are possible: If the second player (Black) manages to bear off all pieces in the final turn after White has already done so, the game is drawn and both players score 1/2 point.

 Date: 26 August 2026